Helping you free your child of an eating disorder

 Tips for effective collaboration… or not

-Magic Plate is at one end of a spectrum of collaboration.
-At the extreme opposite end you’re allowing your malnourished child to nibble on steamed kale alone in their room.
-(If that’s what you’ve been doing, I am guessing it’s because you thought, ‘At least he’s eating something’.
-You knew this was not a solution but nobody had given you effective tools to risk anything else.) [i]
+Magic Plate sits at one end of the spectrum of collaboration.
+At the extreme opposite, you’re allowing your malnourished child to nibble on steamed kale alone in their room.
+(If that’s what you’ve been doing, I’m guessing it’s because you thought, ‘At least he’s eating something’.
+You knew this was not a solution but nobody had given you effective tools to risk anything else.)[i]

 As your child progresses, you may find they’re able to collaborate in some areas.
 Some youngsters surprise their parents by requesting an old high-calorie favourite.
 Out of the blue, they ask, ‘How about an Italian theme tomorrow?’
-Occasionally, even early on in treatment, young people surprise us with a push to move on.
+Occasionally, even early on in treatment, young people surprise us with a push to move on.[iii]
 We don’t want to get in the way of that, as long as it’s working.
 In Chapter 14 I say more on motivational conversations that may or may not be useful.

-If you have good reasons to believe your child can drive some aspects of their recovery, you can agree to try something ‘and then we’ll review’ (within a day, not weeks, because eating disorders can spiral down fast).
+If you have good reason to believe your child can drive some aspects of recovery, you can agree to try something ‘and then we’ll review’ (within a day, not weeks, because eating disorders can spiral down fast).
 Be there to monitor – don’t allow yourself to get disempowered from your caring role.

 Planning meals with your child?